openstack-archive/sahara/doc/source/restapi/rest_api_v1.0.rst

 **Description**

 Image Registry is a tool for managing images.
 Each plugin provides a list of required tags an image should have.
-Savanna also requires username to login into instance's OS for remote operations execution.
+Sahara also requires username to login into instance's OS for remote operations execution.

 Image Registry provides an ability to add/remove tags to images and define OS username.